-Switzerland and Azerbaijan enjoy good relations.
 Azerbaijan belongs to the voting constituency chaired by Switzerland at the World Bank, the International Monetary Fund (IMF) and the Global Environment Facility (GEF).
-Switzerland gives attaches great importance to promoting good governance and the rule of law in Azerbaijan.
-Switzerland is active in technical and economic cooperation in Azerbaijan.
+Switzerland attaches great importance to promoting good governance and the rule of law in Azerbaijan.
+It also undertakes technical and economic cooperation with the country.

 Azerbaijan is Switzerland's main trading partner in the South Caucasus.
-Switzerland primarily exports precious stones and metals, machines, watches and pharmaceuticals.
-Several Swiss companies are active in Azerbaijan, and Switzerland is involved in the construction of the Trans Adriatic Pipeline (TAP) project that will transport Azerbaijani natural gas to Italy via Georgia, Turkey, Greece and Albania by the end of the decade.
+Switzerland mainly exports jewellery products (precious stones, precious metals), machinery, watches, and pharmaceuticals to Azerbaijan.
+Several Swiss companies are active in Azerbaijan.
+A Swiss company is involved in the construction of the Trans Adriatic Pipeline (TAP), a project that will transport Azerbaijani natural gas to Italy via Georgia, Turkey, Greece and Albania by the end of the decade.

 The Azerbaijani state-owned energy company SOCAR operates in Switzerland.
-In 2012, SOCAR Energy took over the ESSO Switzerland network with 160 petrol stations, which it now operates under the SOCAR brand.
+On 1 July 2012, SOCAR Energy took over the ESSO Switzerland network of 160 petrol stations, which it operates under the SOCAR brand.
 SOCAR Trading, the international marketing and development arm of SOCAR, is headquartered in Geneva.

 Cooperation in education, research and innovation